Manuel Cargaleiro

-Manuel Cargaleiro has received awards and decorations in Portugal, France and Italy.
+Cargaleiro received awards and decorations in Portugal, France, and Italy.
 In 1995 the artist created frescos for the subway station Champs-Elysées Clémenceau in Paris.
-He also worked for the Museum Manuel Cargaleiro in Vietri sul Mare.
+He also worked for the Museum Manuel Cargaleiro in Castelo Branco, Seixal and Ravello.
 He received recognition and honor both in France and in his native Portugal.

 In 2004, the inauguration of the Foundation-Museum Manuel Cargaleiro, Museum Manuel Cargaleiro took place, to which the artist made donations of works.
-This place is an important center for the art of ceramics.
+This place is an important centre for the art of ceramics.

-Cargaleiro lives and works in Paris.
+Cargaleiro lived and worked in Paris.
+He died on 30 June 2024, at the age of 97.